-Undertaking a SAT is a legal agreement signed by Dakabin SHS, the student and their parent/guardian, the employer, an Australian Apprenticeship Support Network provider, a Registered Training Organisation and DESBT.
+Undertaking a SAT is a legal agreement signed by Dakabin SHS, the student and their parent/guardian, the employer, an Australian Apprenticeship Support Network provider, a Registered Training Organisation and Department of Trade, Employment and Training (DTET).
 As such, SATs should not be entered into lightly.
-More information is available from the Queensland Government's apprenticeship website https://desbt.qld.gov.au
+More information is available from the Queensland Government's apprenticeship website https://desbt.qld.gov.au/

 Please be aware that students are NOT permitted to enter into a SAT without the school's knowledge AND approval.
-The Department of Education, Small Business and Training (DESBT) cannot, and will not, authorise any SAT without the school's formal consent.
+The Department of Trade, Employment and Training cannot, and will not, authorise any SAT without the school's formal consent.